mydor/Giganews-Homework1/README.md

 The evaluation assignment is available in C, Python or Perl.
 The code is a simulated email authentication system.
 The program takes 2 args, the email address and a password.
 There are two steps to this assignment.

-  > The code is a simulated email authentication system
-  > The program takes 2 args, he email address and a password

   1. Pick a language to work on and find it's corresponding file.
      The preference is C, then Python and then Perl.
      You only need to process one.